 Polybranchia cf. jannae is known from three animals.
-The 7 mm juvenile was found crawling on sand-saturated algal turf during the day.
-It was found at a depth of 4 m (12 ft) at a moderately Big Island and Maui: may be known from the western Pacific.
+The 7 mm juvenile was found crawling on during the day at a depth of 4 m (12 ft) at a moderately exposed site.
+Big Island and Maui: may be known from the western Pacific.